Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-09-18-osgi-bundle-disabler.md

 `bundles` is an array of the OSGi bundle symbolic names to disable.

 To find the symbolic name of a bundle, select a bundle in the Apache Felix bundles console and the symbolic name will be listed amongst the properties of that bundle.

+If you create the configuration under config.production for example, this configuration could be enabled only when that runmode is set in your production environment.